charlax/python-education/README.md

 - [Jinja](http://jinja.pocoo.org/) is a full featured template engine for Python.
 It has full unicode support, an optional integrated sandboxed execution environment, widely used and BSD licensed.
-- [Mock](http://www.voidspace.org.uk/python/mock/) is a library for testing in Python.
-It allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.
 - [pytest](http://pytest.org/latest/) is a test framework.

 [Awesome Python](https://github.com/vinta/awesome-python) provides a great list of third party libraries.